anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In BRSKI {{!RFC8995}}, the registrar proves possession of its credential through the server authentication within the TLS session with the pledge.
 While the pledge cannot verify the registrar certificate at the time of TLS session establishment, it can verify the TLS server certificate through the certificate in the `pinned-domain-cert` field upon receiving the Voucher artifact (see {{Section 5.6.2 of !RFC8995}}).

-In BRSKI-PRM with the Registrar-Agent mediating all communication, this second signature provides verification and POP of the private key for the registrar LDevID certificate provided in the initial tPVR artifact from the Registrar-Agent (see {{tpvr_artifact}}).
+In BRSKI-PRM with the Registrar-Agent mediating all communication, this second signature provides verification and POP of the private key for the registrar EE certificate provided in the initial tPVR artifact from the Registrar-Agent (see {{tpvr_artifact}}).

 Depending on the security policy of the operator, this signature can also be interpreted as explicit authorization of the registrar to install the contained trust anchor (i.e., pinned domain certificate).